What are Dental Implants?

 Dental implants are metal posts or frames that are surgically positioned into the jawbone beneath your gums.
 Once in place, they allow your dentist to mount replacement teeth onto them.

-For some people ordinary bridges and dentures are simply not comfortable or even possible.
-This can be due to sore spots, poor ridges or gagging.
+For some people, ordinary bridges and dentures are simply not comfortable or even possible, due to sore spots, poor ridges or gagging.
 In addition, ordinary bridges must be attached to teeth on either side of the space left by the missing tooth.
 An advantage of implants is that no adjacent teeth need to be prepared or ground down to hold your new replacement tooth, or teeth, in place.

 To receive implants, you need to have healthy gums and adequate bone to support the implant.
 You must also commit to keeping these structures healthy.
 Meticulous oral hygiene and regular dental visits are critical to the long-term success of dental implants.

-Implants are usually more expensive than other methods of tooth replacement.
+Implants are usually more expensive than other methods of tooth replacement, and most insurance carriers typically cover less than 10 percent of the fees.

 How long do dental implants last?